Boat Finance Australia Weekly Marine and Boating News Wrap

 Read Full Transcript:

-Hello and welcome to Boat Finance Australia Weekly Marine and Boating News Wrap with Paige Estritori, for Sunday 29 March 2026.
+Hello and welcome to Boat Finance Australia Weekly Marine and Boating News Wrap, Im Paige Estritori with your update for Sunday 17 May 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.